acl-org/aclrollingreview/dates.md

 Note that in addition to submission and author response dates, the following action points are now listed, as non-compliance may result in desk rejection or sanctions (see more details at https://aclrollingreview.org/incentives2025):

-- **Reviewer registration deadline for ALL authors:** 48h after submission deadline.
+- **Reviewer registration deadline for ALL authors.** The registration link will be active in the [author console](https://openreview.net/group?id=aclweb.org/ACL/ARR/2025/May/Authors) immediately upon paper submission.
+ALL authors must register.
 Not all authors will receive assignments, but non-compliant papers may be desk rejected.
-- **Review submission deadline:** this is communicated to assigned reviewers by email (planned for June 18 for EMNLP 2025).
-Unresponsive reviewers who didn't submit on time without a [warning](https://aclrollingreview/reviewerguidelines#emergency) may be sanctioned.
+- **Review submission deadline.** The 'highly irresponsible' reviewers who didn't submit on time without a [warning](https://aclrollingreview/reviewerguidelines#emergency), or submit [unacceptable](https://2025.emnlp.org/reviewer-policies) work, may become ineligible to commit their work to EMNLP or (re-)submit in the next ARR cycle.
-- **Meta-review deadline:** this is communicated to assigned ACs by email (planned for July 15 for EMNLP 2025).
-Unresponsive meta-reviewers who didn't submit on time without a [warning](https://aclrollingreview/reviewerguidelines#emergency) may be sanctioned.
+- **Meta-review deadline.** The 'highly irresponsible' meta-reviewers who didn't submit on time without a [warning](https://aclrollingreview/reviewerguidelines#emergency), or submit [unacceptable](https://2025.emnlp.org/reviewer-policies) work, may become ineligible to commit their work to EMNLP or (re-)submit in the next ARR cycle.

 <!-- You can add these dates to your own calendar by subscribing to or downloading [this shared Google calendar](https://calendar.google.com/calendar/embed?src=dsa7ntvq7s9fah2f5e43tncmu8%40group.calendar.google.com&ctz=America%2FNew_York). -->